dsolimando/elemento/README.md

 Elemento is a tiny yet powerful library that bridges the gap between modern Web Components and functional programming.
 It provides a clean, declarative API for creating custom elements that leverage Shadow DOM while maintaining a reactive programming model.

+Build-free usage: Elemento ships as modern ESM and works directly in browsers that support ES modules—no bundling or transpilation is required unless your app needs it.

 Note on reactivity: Elemento uses Preact Signals Core (@preact/signals-core) for its reactive system.
 In our experience this has been the most stable and well-supported signals implementation for Elemento.

 ## Core Philosophy